 Left Atrial Appendage Occluder Device (Watchman)

-The left atrial appendage is a sac located in the left upper chamber of the heart – this chamber is called the left atrium.
-Atrial fibrillation is an irregular heart beat.
-This can cause blood to get trapped in the LAA and form a clot.
-When the blood clot gets pumped out of the heart, it can cause a stroke.
+The left atrial appendage (LAA) is a small pouch located in the left upper chamber of the heart.
+In patients with AFib, the heart beats irregularly, which can cause blood to pool in the LAA and form clots.
+If a clot leaves the heart, it can travel to the brain and cause a stroke.

-Our team consist of interventional cardiologists, cardiologists with expertise in echocardiography, cardiac anesthesiologist, cath lab staff and structural heart program coordinator.
+Our team consists of interventional cardiologists, cardiologists with expertise in echocardiography, cardiac anesthesiologists, cath lab staff and a structural heart program coordinator.
 Our goal is to create an individualized treatment plan to achieve the best possible outcome for you.

 - Do you have atrial fibrillation not caused by a heart valve problem?